 Rules that set out Nasdaq Dubai's disciplinary and appeals procedures – also covered by the Business Rules.

-Nasdaq Dubai has been granted a licence by the DFSA to operate as an Authorised Market Institution (AMI) (under the DIFC Regulatory Law).
+Nasdaq Dubai has been granted a licence by the DFSA to operate as an Authorised Market Institution (AMI) (under the DIFC Regulatory Law), to provide the financial services of operating an exchange and operating a clearing house.
 The exchange is located in the Dubai International Financial Centre (DIFC), which has an independent commercial legal system based on English law.